 6. Automate and Outsource

-Automation if done correctly makes work error free.
-In order to have an efficient asset management lifecycle automate all that can be.
-The entire process does not have to be automated but those tasks that are repetitive should be.
-Reporting, patching and application deployment can be automated by using electronic ITAM platforms.
-This will save a lot of your employee’s time.
-If you are short on manpower you can also outsource the entire process.
+If you are short on manpower, you can also outsource the entire process.
 It will reduce the burden of work on your employees and they can be used elsewhere when there is demand.
-To ensure complete compliance and increase cost effectiveness you can automate as well as outsource the process.
+To ensure complete compliance and increase cost-effectiveness, you can automate as well as outsource the process.

 7. Determine Metrics

 The key is to identify those metrics that really matter.
-These would include network configuration, licensing, financial data, metrics linked to business objectives and user information.
-These key metrics will also give a fair idea of the asset depreciation rate, average fines paid, compliance failures, the average cost of maintenance etc.
+These may include network configuration, licensing, financial data, metrics linked to business objectives and user information.
+These key metrics will also give a fair idea of the asset depreciation rate, average fines paid, compliance failures, the average cost of maintenance, etc.

 8. Change Implementation